Deformed Fokker-Planck equation: inhomogeneous medium with a position-dependent mass: -Deformed Fokker-Planck equation

+with $x_i,x_f\in(-1/\gamma_q,\infty)$.
 Next step is to employ an associated Schr\"odinger equation for obtaining the explicit formula of the general solution of the $q$-deformed FPE.
-For accomplish this, we use the operator $\hat{\mathcal{K}}_q$ defined by
+To accomplish this, we use the operator $\hat{\mathcal{K}}_q$ defined by

 where $\psi_{q,n}(x) = \phi_{q,n}(x)/\psi_{q,0}(x)$ with $\psi_{q,0}(x) = \sqrt{\mathcal{P}_q^{(\textrm{st})}(x)}$.
-It is straightforward to show that $\hat{\mathcal{K}}_q \psi_{q,n} (x) = \Lambda_n \psi_{q,n}(x)$, and then from the relation $\mathcal{D}_{q}[\ln \psi_{q,0}(x)] = A(x)/\Gamma$ and using the operator $\hat{\mathcal{L}}_q$ we obtain
+It is straightforward to show that $\hat{\mathcal{K}}_q \psi_{q,n} (x) = \Lambda_n \psi_{q,n}(x)$, and then, from the relation $\mathcal{D}_{q}[\ln \psi_{q,0}(x)] = A(x)/\Gamma$ and using the operator $\hat{\mathcal{L}}_q$, we obtain